Kubo2/odoo/doc/howtos/themes.rst

 Using classical web design workflows, you usually code the layout of the entire page.
 The result of this is a “static” web page.
 You can update the content, of course, but your client will need you to work on making even basic changes.

 Creating themes for Odoo is a total change of perspective.
-Instead of defining the complete layout for a page, you can create blocks (snippets) at let the user choose where to “drag&drop” them, creating the page layout on their own.
+Instead of defining the complete layout for a page, you can create blocks (snippets) and let the user choose where to “drag&drop” them, creating the page layout on their own.
 We call this modular design.

 Imagine an Odoo theme as a “list” of elements and options that you have to create and style.
 As a designer, your goal is to style these elements in order to achieve a wonderful result, regardless of where the end user chooses to place them.

-Let’s take a tour of our “list” elements:
+Let’s take a tour of our “list” of elements:

 .. row